fpereiro/ustack/readme.md

 The ustack has been forged through [radically minimizing the lines of code](http://steve-yegge.blogspot.com/2007/12/codes-worst-enemy.html) of each of its libraries.
 The entire ustack actually cannot be more than 4096 lines (2048 frontend & 2048 backend).

-The way we achieve code shortening is not by [golfing](https://en.wikipedia.org/wiki/Code_golf) or putting tons of statements into one line; rather, it is achieved through understanding the essence of the problems that each librarie solves, and then make the most straightforward solution possible to it.
+The way we achieve code shortening is not by [golfing](https://en.wikipedia.org/wiki/Code_golf) or putting tons of statements into one line; rather, it is achieved through understanding the essence of the problems that each library solves, and then writing the most straightforward solution possible to it.

 Not only we minimize the lines of code; we also minimize the number of dependencies of each of the libraries.